 “And they will call them, “The holy people, the redeemed of the LORD”; and you will be called, “Sought out, a city not forsaken.”
 Isaiah 62:12, NASB

 Years ago, while at a dinner party, a woman was talking much about herself, about her accomplishments, her opinions, and what she was able to do.
 She seemed to go overboard in trying to prove herself.
 I became so disgusted by her behavior that I left the table.
-Standing in the kitchen, God spoke to my heart and said, “How can you help women if you’re easily frustrated with them?
+Standing in the kitchen, God spoke to my heart, “How can you help women if you’re easily frustrated with them?
 Go back in there and listen to her.”
-So I did, I listened and she shared with me how she had gone through an abusive marriage and as a young girl how she had watched her father kill her mother.
+So I did, and as I listened, she shared with me how she had gone through an abusive marriage and as a young girl how she had watched her father kill her mother.
 As I listened, I understood.
-And years later, I went through a traumatic experience in my own life and understood even more.
+Years later, I went through a traumatic experience in my own life and understood even more.

 The greatest desire after any kind of failure or painful experience is to try to prove yourself, prove what you can do, prove who you are and prove that you can rise again.
 There’s nothing wrong with the desire itself.
 It is a natural human response.
 But if we aren’t careful, we can be consumed with the desire to prove and enter into pride.